Ouranosinc/scen_workflow_afr/README.md

 ## Purpose

-This code performs tasks related to climate scenarios.
-* Production of climate scenarios using CORDEX NetCDF files and observations.
+This code produces climate scenarios using CORDEX NetCDF files and observations.
+It also performs the following tasks:
+- automated bias adjustment and statistical downscaling when producing climate scenarios;
-* Download of reanalysis data.
+- download of reanalysis data;
-* Aggregation of hourly reanalysis data to a daily frequency.
+- aggregation of hourly data to a daily frequency for reanalysis data;
-*
+- calculation of climate indices;
+- calculation of statistics related to climate scenarios and indices;
+- generation of time series and maps.

+At the moment,the script only performs these tasks at a station.
+Soon, it will perform these tasks on a grid.

 ## Versions
 ### 1.0.0